iamvishalsehgal/DFProject/README.md

 # DFProject
-This is a project used for Data Visualization course at JADS
+This is a project used for Data Forensics course at JADS

+List of contributors:

+Vishal Sehgal
+Aylin Snellen